Hendy/umbraco-look/README.md

 		<add key="Our.Umbraco.Look.SearcherName" value="MySearcher" />
 	</appSettings>

-To configure the indexing behaviour there are static methods on the _LookIndexService_ class which accept functions returning the typed value to be indexed.
+To configure the indexing behaviour there are static methods on the _LookIndexService_ class which accept functions returning the typed value to be indexed (all are optional).

 Eg.